QUARANTINE ZONES ARE SPLITTING COMMUNITIES NEEDLESSLY.

 I acknowledge that in a time of crisis it is usually better to stick to what we have rather than to create a new system or set of rules from scratch.

 I also note that the extent and definition of ‘quarantine’ has never been interpreted by the High Court, notwithstanding the eminent legal opinion above, and that this is not the time for esoteric constitutional referrals.

-George Wilson July 2020
+George Wilson, August 2020

 Australian Government.
 Quarantine Act Available at https://www.legislation.gov.au/Details/C2004C06273.
 Accessed: